NHS-Transformation-Unit/Perinatal-MH-Dashboard/README.md

 <br/>

 Similarly, some data objects needed for the Excel dashboard are collected from the NHS England Perinatal Mental Health Dashboard available on the FutureNHS site.
-Guidance related to these datasets is included in the `tableau_extract_guidance` document found within the `documentation > project_documentation` folder.
+Guidance related to these datasets is included in the `tableau_extracts_guidance` document found within the `documentation > project_documentation` folder.

 ## Using the Repository